jeslacourse/jeslacourse.github.io/_posts/2016-05-17-california-canvass-map.md

 ## Production

-Web Map, Limited Congressional Districts ‐ http://arcg.is/1TnmgNs
+Web Map, Limited Congressional Districts ‐ ~~http://arcg.is/1TnmgNs~~ Link out of date

 I developed this project to challenge myself.
 Many aspects of this project were brand new to me and it was an absolute thrill to be able to troubleshoot my way through it.